Table

 • It would not make sense to combine all of this information into a single, simple expansion.

-Actionable table
+Actionable tables

 2. Checkbox: Enables a user to select a row.
 Use when multiple rows can be selected at the same time.